-When listing the A4's abilities, it's hard to pinpoint any area where it stands head-and-shoulders above its nearest rivals - the Mercedes C-Class, Jaguar XE and BMW 3 Series.
-Yet because it gives nothing away, few competitors (with the exception of the BMW) come close to feeling so polished and complete.
+When listing the Audi A4's abilities, it's hard to pinpoint exactly where it stands head-and-shoulders above its nearest rivals - the Mercedes C-Class, Jaguar XE, Volvo S60 and BMW 3 Series.
+Yet because it gives nothing away in any area, few competitors (with the exception of the BMW) come close to feeling so polished and complete.
 It’s why it’s so highly recommended by us.

 "Audi has an enviable track record for creating polished interiors that not only look and feel great but are also very intuitive to use.
 The A4 is no exception.
 The control layout is logical, with a clear and unfussy design that makes finding the right switch the work of a moment."

-Finding the perfect driving position is simple, with a wide range of adjustment available to both the seat and steering wheel.
+Finding the perfect driving position in the Audi A4 is simple, with a wide range of adjustment available to both the seat and steering wheel.
 The standard chairs are comfortable and provide a decent level of support, but the Sport seats in pricier versions have additional thigh support and thicker side bolsters to keep you firmly in place.

 All the climate and heating controls are clustered together, situated directly below the main infotainment screen, while the radio volume dial and electronic parking brake are placed right next to the gear selector.